How To Install A HVAC UV Light? Step by Step Guideline

 Many of the HVAC UV bulbs do last like one year.
 In case you see a blue light, it will not mean that your bulb will not require replacement.

-It’s also recommended that you clean your bulb every month.
+To prevent the hvac uv light damage, it’s recommended that you should clean your bulb every month.

-By following the above guide, you will find it easy to install the UV light to kill mildew and mold in your indoor air handler.
+Installing a UV light can be a pain if you don't have the equipment or the DIY skill.
+By following the above guide, you will find hvac uv light installation is vey easy that kill mildew and mold in your indoor air handler.